 Capital Additions Funded by Lessor Sample Clauses

-Capital Additions Funded by Lessor. (a) If Lessee desires for Lessor to fund a Capital Addition on the Property, Lessee shall request the same by submitting to Lessor a written request, including a written proposal setting forth in reasonable detail any such proposed Capital Addition (a “Request”).
+Capital Additions Funded by Lessor.
+If Lessee desires to obtain third party purchase money, project-based financing (and specifically excluding any corporate level financing) to fund a Capital Addition on the Property, Lessee shall request the same by submitting to Lessor a written request, including a written proposal setting forth in reasonable detail any such proposed Capital Addition (a “Request”).
 In addition, Lessee shall promptly furnish to Lessor such additional information relating to such proposed Capital Addition as Lessor may reasonably request.
 Lessor shall have thirty (30) days following receipt of the last of the information so requested to respond by delivering to Lessee (the “ROFO Exercise Notice”) a written offer to fund the proposed Capital Addition, including the proposed terms thereof and the terms of any amendments to this Lease to be executed in connection therewith; it being agreed that Lessor’s failure to timely deliver a ROFO Exercise Notice shall be deemed a rejection of the Request to provide the funding for such proposed Capital Addition.
-If Lessee accepts the offer set forth in the ROFO Exercise Notice, the parties shall consummate the funding contemplated thereby within sixty (60) days on the terms and conditions set forth in the ROFO Exercise Notice.
+If Lessee accepts the offer set forth in the ROFO Exercise Notice, the parties shall consummate the financing contemplated thereby within sixty (60) days on the terms and conditions set forth in the ROFO Exercise Notice.
 If Lessee does not accept the offer set forth in a ROFO Exercise Notice, Lessee may, for a period of one hundred eighty (180) days from the date of receipt by Lessee of the ROFO Exercise Notice, obtain a commitment to finance a Capital Addition from any Person on terms and conditions no more favorable, in the aggregate, to the applicable lender than those set forth in such ROFO Exercise Notice.
-If Lessee does not obtain a commitment for third-party financing before the end of such one hundred eighty (180) day period, Lessee shall not finance such Capital Addition without repeating the foregoing procedures of this Article X.
+If Lessee does not obtain a commitment for third-party financing before the end of such one hundred eighty (180) day period, Lessee may not finance such Capital Addition without repeating the foregoing procedures of this Article X.

 AutoNDA by SimpleDocs